arimkevi/android-privacy/README.md

 ## Signal

 FB and WhatsApp terms of service are getting out of hand.
 You have all seen the buzz.
 Luckily there is a privacy focused alternative with a better user experience in general.
 [Signal][signal] is my go to app for communication.
-Has everything whatsapp offers without owning your phone.
+Has everything WhatsApp offers without owning your phone.

-#### But i still need WhatsApp, Messenger or some other app that I don't want on my phone tracking me?
+#### "But I still need WhatsApp, Messenger or some other app that I don't want on my phone tracking me?"

 Luckily if you have a computer you can sandbox these applications.
 Android emulator you can run an Android device on your computer.
-Install whatever applications you need to still use on the emulator, verify whatsapp phone number using your real phone and continue using it in a controlled environment.
+Install whatever applications you need to still use on the emulator, verify WhatsApp phone number using your real phone and continue using it in a controlled environment.

 To run an Android emulator:
 1. [Install Android Studio][studio]